TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-monorepo-setup.md

 I assumed that you could put common config into the workspace file and then run Vitest per package as normal.
 I was wrong on both counts.

 If you run Vitest in the package directory it runs as before, ignoring the workspace file.
 The workspace file is only used if you run Vitest in the root directory.
-It then checks each package directory for a Vite or Vitest config file, loads all the tests and executes them together.
+It then checks each package directory for a Vite or Vitest config file, loads all the tests from all the packages and executes them together.

 You can put config into the workspace file but it behaves just like a per-package config file.
 This isn't shared config, just an alternative place to define test projects.
 I'm not sure why you'd want to do this.
 It's much easier to maintain package specific settings in a dedicated file in each package directory.